MrModd/PiCoolFan-Manager/README.md

 Default configuration should be good for most people, anyway you can configure temperature thresholds and interval of updates.
 Check "/opt/picoolfan-manager/picoolfand.py".

+### Optional

+Uncomment last line of /opt/picoolfan-manager/picoolfan-init.sh if you want to set the system time at boot with the time kept by the RTC of PiCoolFan.